nateusse/data/DevOps/linux_foundation/devops_SRE/README.md

 - Security
     - Running containers in a daemonless and often rootless mode inherently reduces security risks
     - SELinux, seccomp, and other security features natively provided by the Linux kernel.

+- orchestracion
+    - Manejar muchos containers.
+    - Controlar deploy, scale, health monitoring, netowrking
+    - Mejorar recursos: coran solo cuando need it
+    - Deploy multi-cloud providers

+**Kubernetes K8**
+- Utilidades:
+    - Deployment across a cluster of nodes.
+    - Scaling:automatically scales applications up or down based on demand.
+Buenos recursos
+    - Load Balancing: Kubernetes evenly distributes traffic across different instances of your application, ensuring high availability and responsiveness.
+    - Service Discovery: It enables applications to discover and communicate with each other, regardless of their location within the cluster.
+    - Health Monitoring: Kubernetes monitors the health of your applications and automatically restarts them if they fail.
+    - Security: Kubernetes provides a robust security framework for managing access control and protecting your applications.
+    - Self-healing: Kubernetes restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
+    - Horizontal scaling: Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.

+- COmponents:
+    - Control Plane Node
+    - Worker Node (Minion)
+    - POd
+    - Replica set
+    - Depployment
+    - Service
+    - VOlume
+    - ConfigMap and Secret
+    - Namesapce
+    - Kubernetes Dashboard

 ## Chapter 5.
 Infrastructure as a Code (IaC)